indraginanjar/AI-Shell-Command/README.md

 ## Description

-A powershell script that runs a python script to generate powershell/pwsh command and execute it.
+Executor scripts that runs a python script to generate powershell/pwsh (or any other supported executor/shell) command and execute it.

 ### Supported language

-AI operation is done through OpenAI, so all supported language  by OpenAI can be used in with **aicommand**.
+AI operation is done through OpenAI, so all supported language  by OpenAI can be used in with **aicommand** and **aiprompt**.

+### Supported command language/executor

+Supported executor:

+1. powerShell, default executor on Windows system used by **aicommand.ps1**

+2. pwsh, default executor on  non-Windows systems (like Linux or MacOS) used by **aicommand.ps1**

+3. bash (Bourne Again SHell), default executor used by **aicommand.sh**

+4. zsh (Z shell)

+5. cmd (DOS/Windows Command Prompt)

+6. python

+7. sh, default executor for any case of invalid executor argument inputed

 ## Installation